sarbaz-mohammad/sarbaz-mohammad.github.io/index.md

 - [March 2024] Our paper "Model Predictive Control for Interval Type-2 Fuzzy Systems with Unknown Time-Varying Delay in States and Input Vector" has been accepted to "International Journal of Uncertainty, Fuzziness and Knowledge-Based Systems".
 - [January 2024] Our paper "Min-max adaptive dynamic programming for zero-sum differential games" has been accepted to "International Journal of Control".
 - [March 2023] I successfully defended my ACR and transferred all Master degree courses to the PhD.
 - [Sugust 2022] I have started the Phd in School of Aerospace and Mechanical Engineering, Universoty of Oklahoma, Advanced Control and Robotics Lab, under supervision of Professor Wei Sun.
+---
+  ### Project